KaustubhAnerao/DisasterAlert/README.md

 ## Features ✨

-✅ Fetches real-time disaster data using the Reddit API 🔄 ✅ Monitors disasters like Earthquakes 🌍, Tornadoes 🌪, Hurricanes 🌀, Floods 🌊, Road Accidents 🚗💥, and Industrial Accidents 🏭🔥
+✅ Fetches real-time disaster data using the Reddit API 🔄 ✅ Monitors disasters like Earthquakes 🌍, Tornadoes 🌪, Hurricanes 🌀, Floods 🌊, Road Accidents 🚗💥, and Industrial Accidents 🏭🔥, Road Accidents 🚗💥, Landslides 🏔, Wildfires 🔥
-✅ Displays disaster events as interactive cards 🃏 on the website ✅ Clicking on a card shows related posts & discussions 🗣 ✅ Built using Flask for API handling & MongoDB for database storage 🗄
+✅ Easily extendable: Add more disaster types by editing the clustering_event.ipynb file 📂 ✅ Displays disaster events as interactive cards 🃏 on the website ✅ Clicking on a card shows related posts & discussions 🗣 ✅ Integrated interactive map for visualizing disaster locations 🗺 ✅ Built using Flask for API handling & MongoDB for database storage 🗄